 Extraordinary General Meeting [Sec.
-100] Meaning All GM other than AGM is an Extraordinary General Meeting (EGM). ■ If there is any matter of urgent or special nature arising between two AGMs, an EGM may be held.
+100] Meaning All GM other than AGM is an Extraordinary General Meeting (EGM).
+If there is any matter of urgent or special nature arising between two AGMs, an EGM may be held.
 Every business transacted at such a meeting is special business.
 Who can call EGM An EGM can be called by: (i) BOD on its own [Sec.100(1)] (ii) BOD on requisition of members [Sec.100(2)] (iii) Requisitionists themselves [Sec.100(4)] (iv) Tribunal [Sec.98] By Board BOD may call EGM whenever it deems fit.
-BOD may call EGM on Requisition By (a) in the case of a company having a share capital, suc Requisition being raised by Whom? number of members who hold, on the date of the the shareholders receipt of the requisition, not less than 1/10th of Equity shares;
+BOD may call EGM on Requisition By (a) in the case of a company having a share capital, such Requisition being raised by Whom? number of members who hold, on the date of the the shareholders receipt of the requisition, not less than 1/10th of Equity shares;

 (b) in the case of a company not having a share capital, such number of members who have, on the date of receipt of the requisition, not less than 1/10th of the total voting power.
 Essentials of fa 1.
 The requisition shall specify the matters for the valid consideration of which EGM is to be called. requisition 2.
 The requisition shall be valid even if it does not specify the reasons for the matters.
 3. shall be SIGNED by the requisitionists and 4. sent to the REGISTERED OFFICE of the company.
 Action by On receipt of a valid requisition Board • the Board shall within 21 days issue notice within 45 days conduct EGM By requisitionists 1.
-If the B Board fails to call EGM within 45 days, it may be called by themselves requisition requisitionists themselves.
+If the B Board fails to call EGM within 45 days, it may be called by themselves requisition ionists themselves.
 [Sec.
 100(4)] 2.
-The EGM requisition of shall be held within 3 months from the date of deposit of the ion. · The requisitionists shall call the EGM in the same manner in which a meeting is called by the BOD [Sec.
-100(5)].
-All reasonable expenses incurred by the requisitionists in calling an EGM shall be reimbursed to them by the company. uisitionists should convene the EGM on any day except National EGM Holidays uisitionists should convene the EGM at the registered office or in the same city or town in which the registered office is situated.
-However, the EGM of a wholly owned subsidiary of a company incorporated outside India shall be held within or outside India. , , , , , , , , , , , , , , , , , , , , within or or outside India on consent of all the shareholders.
+The EGM requisition of shall be held within 3 months from the date of deposit of the ion. · uisitionists shall call the EGM in the same manner in which a g is called by the BOD [Sec.
+100(5)]. onable expenses incurred by the requisitionists in calling an EGM reimbursed to them by the company. silan so i silinosi sos to tilen o y tile company. · · · · · uisitionists should convene the EGM on any day except National EGM Holidays uisitionists should convene the EGM at the registered office or ame city or town in which the registered office is situated. er, the EGM of a wholly owned subsidiary of a company rated outside India shall be held within or outside India.
+In case of Specified IFSC Private/Public Company, EGM may be held within or or outside India on consent of all the shareholders.